realumhelp/Creality-K1-and-K1-Max_wiki/Use-KAMP.md

 - Also make sure `Label Objects` setting is enabled in your slicer.

+  - For OrcaSlicer: In `Others` tab, check `Exclude objets` setting
+  - For Creality Print: Under `Parameter Config` for each profil, check `Exclude objets` setting in `Experimental` tab

 - It's done.
 You have now **Adaptive Meshing** when printing starting, the hotend which is parked next to the printing area during heating and the optimized purge line next to the printing area.

 <br />